dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 hdiutil eject ${DISK}
 ```

-You now have an raw image of the installer.
+You now have a raw image of the installer.
 Follow the appropriate page for the hypervisor you'll be choosing:

 * [VirtualBox](virtualbox.md)
 * [VMware Fusion](fusion.md)